-- Vary from moment to moment - Are not committed in advance - Are not delivered to liquid market locations - Provide no commitment to deliver.
-A customer may not have excess power to sell back to the utility, either because its generation is low or because its own needs are high.
+- Vary from moment to moment. - Are not committed in advance. - Are not delivered to major energy market locations. - Provide no commitment to deliver.
+A customer may not have excess power to sell back to the utility, either because its generation is low or because its own energy usage is high.

-A utility must instantaneously dispatch sufficient resources to equal its customer load at all times.
-Both resources and loads are uncertain, as wind and solar output varies, load varies, and traditional resources experience unplanned outages.
-Under nearly all conditions, a utility must have sufficient resources to balance its loads with enough extra energy to meet its reliability obligations, such as contingency reserve requirements.
+A utility must provide energy equal to its customer load at all times.
+Both its supply of energy and loads are uncertain, as wind and solar generation output varies, load varies, and other sources of generation experience unplanned outages.
+Under nearly all conditions, a utility must have sufficient energy supply to balance its loads with enough extra energy to meet its reliability obligations.

-Since exported volumes may not actually be delivered as expected, a utility must maintain adequate resources to serve load.
-Such resources cannot support firm market transactions if exported volumes are delivered as expected, because such transactions would have to have been finalized at least a day in advance, if not longer.
-In addition, if resources are only available for a few hours, they may not be able to support the entire duration and quantity of a market product.
+Since the amount of exported energy sent to the grid may be different than expected, a utility must adequate energy supply to serve load.
+Such energy supply cannot support firm wholesale energy market sales if the amount of exported energy is less than expected, because such sales would need to be finalized at least a day in advance, if not longer.
+In addition, if the utility's energy supplies are only available for a few hours, they may not be able to support the entire duration and quantity of a market product (such as during the heavy load hour block of time or all day as discussed above in this report).

-The differential between firm market transactions and as-delivered energy varies based on a variety of factors, including the as-delivered energy profile, the supply and demand expectations of market participants, and the uncertainty in supply and demand, along with market participant's next best alternatives.
-Such factors can only be measured indirectly, and it is difficult to distinguish expectations due to uncertainty and risk from actual outcomes.
+The difference in value between a firm market transaction and non-firm energy varies based on a variety of factors, including the hourly timing of non-firm energy, the supply and demand expectations of wholesale energy market buyers and seller, and the uncertainty in supply and demand, along with the next best alternatives for wholesale energy market buyers and sellers.

-With the advent of EIM, significantly more market data is available that better aligns with export profiles.
+With the advent of EIM, significantly more market data is available that better matches up with the timing of exported energy.
 EIM prices reflect:

-- Individual intervals (five or fifteen minutes). - Delivery begins a few minutes after a dispatch instruction is received. - No minimum quantity. - Location-specific values for utility-scale resources, or aggregate values specific to PacifiCorp loads.
+- Shorter periods of time (five or fifteen minutes). - Energy delivery begins a few minutes after a dispatch instruction is received. - No minimum quantity. - Location-specific values for large scale energy resources, or values specific to PacifiCorp loads.

-While no single market price can reflect the intertwined month-ahead, day-ahead, hour-ahead, and intra-hour planning and operations used to balance PacifiCorp's load and resources, EIM prices are the most direct representation of the actual value of customer exports.
-The Company stands by the EIM as the best source for exported energy credit; however, the Company would also consider using the SAR methodology with adjustments made for non-firm energy consistent with prior QF filings.
+While no single wholesale energy market price can reflect the intertwined month-ahead, day-ahead, hour-ahead, and intra-hour planning and operations used to balance PacifiCorp's load and energy supply, EIM prices can be a better estimate of the actual value of customer exports.